Overview

 The devastation caused by these fires presented challenges not only in managing the aftermath but also in assessing the damage accurately and swiftly.
 Farmers needed to begin replanting as soon as possible, and insurance claims required fast and accurate damage assessments to support timely compensation.

-Iprosurv, a leading drone operator network, deployed over 100 drone operators to assist farmers, insurers, and loss adjusters in measuring the damage and facilitating the insurance claims process.
+Iprosurv, a leading drone operator network, deployed over 100 drone operators to assist farmers, insurers, and loss adjusters in measuring the damage and facilitating the insurance claims process throughout the UK.

 Challenges